mrsrmn/RedditEasy/README.md

 [![Monthly Downloads](https://img.shields.io/pypi/dm/redditeasy.svg)](https://badge.fury.io/py/redditeasy)
 # RedditEasy

-RedditEasy is an API wrapper for the Reddit JSON API with both normal and async options
+RedditEasy is an API wrapper for getting posts using the Reddit JSON API with both normal and async options

 ## Install
 To install RedditEasy, do: